AdrienGuille/MABED/README.md

 Author: Adrien GUILLE

-Details of this program are described in the following paper:
+Details of this program are described in the following papers:

+	Adrien Guille and Cécile Favre (2015)
+	Event detection, tracking, and visualization in Twitter: a mention-anomaly-based approach.
+	Springer Social Network Analysis and Mining,
+	vol. 5, iss.
+1, art.
+18, DOI: 10.1007/s13278-015-0258-0

 	Adrien Guille and Cécile Favre (2014)
 	Mention-Anomaly-Based Event Detection and Tracking in Twitter.